There is hope after diagnosis, and here are your infertility options.

-Having struggled myself trying to fall pregnant for 6 years (I know you wouldn’t think that having 5 children of my own).
+Having struggled to try to fall pregnant for 6 years (I know you wouldn’t think that having 5 children of my own).
 I found the hope and information that this article gives, inspiring.

 You’re dreaming of the perfect family, but your fertility doctor has just given you the news.
 You will likely need a donor egg in order to achieve success.
 You feel deflated, drained, and wonder whether you’ll ever achieve your dream of being a mom.